Creating a Custom Dashboard

 }

-This stylesheet will now be loaded and applied to your dashboard.
+The stylesheet will be loaded and applied to our dashboard.
 Add images and HTML markup as required.

 Custom Dashboard Welcome Message With styles...